Relintai/pandemonium_engine/README.md

 Could also be inherited from Viewport or viewport could inherit from it, but it's ignored if disabled, also it does not allocate anything if disabled.

 Or Viewports could have an enabled property or similar, but that's prbably going to cause issues.

-### TypedArray, PackedTypedArray

-2 new Variant types that stores an aray of elements of any single type.

-WIP:

-- The PackedTypedArray internals need to be tested properly.
-- Needs to be added to the docs repo when finished.

-Few syntax ideas:

-- export(TypedArray, Type)
-- export(TypedArray[Type])
-- export(TypedArray&lt;Type&gt;)

-- var a : TypedArray(Type) = TypedArray(Type)
-- var a : TypedArray[Type] = TypedArray[Type]()
-- var a : TypedArray&lt;Type&gt; = TypedArray&lt;Type&gt;()

-Maybe in place creation?

-- ... = TypedArray[Type][ 1, 2, 3, 4, ... ]
-- ... = TypedArray&lt;Type&gt;[ 1, 2, 3, 4, ... ]
-- ... = TypedArray(Type, 1, 2, 3, 4, ... )

-No, Typed Array holds it's allowed types.
-None of these are needed.

-Also this version does not give the false sense that the type is immutable.
-(Even if it was, a class could replace the array with an another one, then the property would return that.)

-- export(TypedArray) var a : TypedArray = TypedArray("Type")
-- export(TypedArray) var a : TypedArray = TypedArray(Type) - Gdscript could parse this too.
-- ... = TypedArray([ 1, 2, 3, 4, ... ]) - automatically gets the type from the first element
-- ... = TypedArray("Type", [ 1, 2, 3, 4, ... ]) - Sets up the type, then tries to grab everything from array
-- ... = TypedArray(Type, [ 1, 2, 3, 4, ... ]) - GDScript could parse this too

-It doesn't need property hints either.
-What the properties return is going to be used.

 ### WebNodes